ungaul/tagger/README.md

 ## To Do

-- Database (to get an history, speed up requests...)
-- Make successful login remove overlay + load results
 - Check full support for non-mp3 files.
-- Sorting when clicking on a header
+- Sorting when clicking on a header.
-- Complete sorting options to accept every tag
+- Complete sorting options to accept every tag.
-- Appeler les tags a scanner en js via data.py
-- Trouver comment amperfy detecte "recent" et ajt un champ de metadonnees
+- Trouver comment amperfy detecte "recent" et ajt un champ de metadonnees.
+- Fix the db migration "error" trying to create an admin account each time.